This project is included in the BHF-IFR Program for the Balkans

 Project type: field school & archaeological excavations.
-The variety of activities and team flexibility make this project suitable for both Beginners and Advanced in either Field or Prehistoric Archaeology.
-Individual program and task assignment are available to advanced students.
+The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and advanced in either Field or Classical Archaeology.
+Individual program and task assignments are available to advanced students.

 Site: Emporion Pistiros, between the small towns of Septemvri and Vetren, Southern Bulgaria.

 Project venue: "Villa Terres" is a newly built tourist complex including a SPA hotel and a winery.
 It is located in the southern part of the village of Karabunar, 8 km from the motorway exit "Trakia" on the road to Velingrad.
 During the project work days all participants will be provided with transportation from the hotel to the site (that is located 14 km away) and back.

 Period(s) of occupation: Late Classical, Hellenistic (5th - 3rd century BCE)

 Major field school topics/activities: Archaeological field techniques and methods for excavation and documentation; ancient Greek and Thracian archaeology in the light of their trade and religious interaction at the site; RTI in collaboration with University of Exeter, UK; documentation of Late Classical and Hellenistic finds, excursions to significant heritage sites in Thrace, Bulgaria.

 BHF partners in this project: Septemvri Archaeological Museum "Prof. Mieczyslaw Domaradzki", Institute for Field Research (IFR), USA, Pistiros Excavation Team from the National Archaeological Institute with Museum, Bulgarian Academy of Sciences, Pazardzhik Regional Museum of History, "Pistiros" Association and New Bulgarian University (Bulgaria).